kennylevinsen/jirafs/README.md

 jirafs is a 9P fileserver that presents JIRA as a filesystem.
 It tries to be feature-complete without getting in the way.

-jirafs supports both username/password login, and oauth 1.0 login to JIRA.
-Note that username/password logins expire at seemingly arbitrary intervals, so it may prove slightly unreliable.
+jirafs supports both username/password (basic authentication) login, and oauth 1.0 login to JIRA.

 ## OAuth